 - Is the certification exam conducted by an independent, neutral organization?
 The trainer should not know the exam questions.

 - Has the certification stood the test of time?
 How many people have they certified?

 - How many people pass the certification test in the first attempt?
 The UXQB thinks that a pass rate of about 80% is right.

-- Openness: Are the curriculum and a complete set of exam questions freely available?
+- Are the curriculum and a complete set of exam questions freely available?

 - Is certification possible at a reasonable price without a training course?

-- Is the UX certification in accordance with internationally recognized standards, for example ISO standards?
+- Does the curriculum use UX terms in accordance with internationally recognized standards, for example ISO standards?

 - Is any part of the certification based on human evaluation of experience or portfolios?
 I consider such evaluation of experience unreliable, because “Who checks the checker?”

 DialogDesign is a Recognized Training Provider accredited by the UXQB.
 The UXQB meets all quality criteria in the previous section.

 I am an accredited trainer for CPUX-F and CPUX-UT.
 Contact me for quotes regarding public training offered by you or in-house training.
 I can teach courses in English, German or Danish.
 The slides and exercises are always in English or German.